fminiati/apecode/README.md

 to define their own shape and broadening objects.

-There is a third, final and most general API to Aped which is still a function template as the previous one but offers the possibility to specify the abundance of each element:
+There is a third, final and most general API to Aped which is still a function template as the previous one but offers the possibility to specify directly the abundance of each element:

-    // overloaded version of emission spectrum in ph cm^3 s^-1 template <typename Profile>
+    // overloaded version of emission spectrum in ph cm^3 s^-1 template <typename Profile, typename...
+Args>
     void emission_spectrum(std::vector<Real> &a_spectrum,
                            const std::vector<Real> &a_energy,
                            const std::vector<ElementAbundance> &a_atom_abundances,